bloomsburyai/cape-document-qa/docs.md

 ### Evaluating a model:

-When a model has finished, there are two evalation scripts.
+When a model has finished, there are two evalution scripts.
 One uses document-qa's own evaluation pipeline and can be called like:

 ```